Windham Classics

-Windham Classics Corporation was a subsidiary of Spinnaker Software.
+Windham Classics Corporation was an American video game publisher and subsidiary of Spinnaker Software.
 The corporation was founded in 1984 and went defunct circa 1985/86 or later.
 The headquarters were in Cambridge, Massachusetts, USA.

 Adventure games

 Windham Classics published five adventure games.
 The games belonged to the genres of interactive fiction with graphics and point-and-click adventure game.
 They were based upon books for children.
 The game development was a part of Spinnakers marketing strategy in the adventure game market in the 1980s: Target groups of Windham Classic adventures were children players and target groups of Telarium, another Spinnaker subsidiary corporation, were grown-up players.